 How do you analyse horse racing data?

-Start by comparing past performances on similar conditions.
-Look at recent runs, strength of opposition, and whether the horse improves under today’s setup.
+Start by comparing previous race results under similar conditions.
+Look at recent form, strength of opponents, and whether the horse performs better at specific tracks or over certain distances.

 Is speed rating important in racing?